KieMerr17/workout-log/README.md

 #### Third Party Libraries
 - [colorama](https://pypi.org/project/colorama/) - JUSTIFICATION: I used this to add color to the terminal.
 I marked warning/error information with color red and user feedback with blue and green.
 - [gspread](https://docs.gspread.org/en/latest/) - JUSTIFICATION: I used gspread to add and manipulate data in my Google spreadsheet and to interact with Google API.
 - [google.oauth2.service_account](https://google-auth.readthedocs.io/en/master/) - JUSTIFICATION: module used to set up the authentification needed to access the Google API and connect my Service Account with the Credentials function.
 A creds.json file is created with all details the API needs to access the google account.
-In deployment to Render this information is stored in the config var section.
+In deployment to Heroku this information is stored in the config var section.

 [Back to Table Of Contents](#table-of-contents)